psychological-safety-yogis/InnovaZen/README.md

 8. [Gold Bond foot powder](https://www.amazon.com/Gold-Bond-Maximum-Strength-Powder/dp/B074NBZWZM/).
 Tilt a splash of it inside your sock and then shake to scatter it throughout your socks.

 ![Gold Bond foot powder](https://raw.githubusercontent.com/psychological-safety-yogis/InnovaZen/main/screenshots/gold-bond-foot-powder.png)

+## Medications (obtain only through lawful prescription and consultation with qualified medical professional).

+#### Hydroxyzine.
+50mg 4x daily, total 200.
+Good for mellowing and concentrating, although most people don't really feel it until they go up to 75 per.
+Also depression.
+Key to dumping memory into recycle bin, both desirable and less desirable.
+Creates the blank slate, or "tabula rasa," from which ideas are born.

+#### Gabapentin.
+300mg 3x daily, 900 total.
+Good for physical pain, anxiety, depression.
+Old experienced psychiatric hospital / rehab psychiatrist says it's good for people with a family genetic history of alcoholism, due to our latent gaba deficiency.
+There is allegedly some research that it regenerates brain / neuron stuff so maybe good for dementia as well.

+#### Sertraline.
+100 in morning and 50 at night.
+150 total.
+Great for anxiety, depression, compulsions.
+Side effects include happy sunshine, grass, snow.
+Pretty much any nature will now appear quite pleasant, probably as it should.
+Side effects can include excessive spending if you're not careful (no bueno) and not needing to pee in the middle of the night (bueno).

+#### Mirtazapine.
+15mg at night.
+Really helps nightmares (unlike Trazodone, which invokes deep nightmares).
+Accelerates the good Sertraline effect with less shopaholic side-effect.
+Good for anxiety and depression while awake as well.

+#### Prazosin.
+10mg at night.

+### *Nighttime Note: Night meds work best taken right before bed, rather than hanging back to enjoy their relaxation effects.
+Delay will burn down their positive effects, ultimately netting more nightmares.